The Carlyle Group

 The Carlyle Group Inc. is an American multinational company with operations in private equity, alternative asset management and financial services.
 As of 2023, the company had $426 billion of assets under management.

 Carlyle specializes in private equity, real assets, and private credit.
 One of the world's largest investment firms, it ranked first among private equity firms by capital raised from 2010-2015, according to the PEI 300 index.
-In June 2024, it ranked sixth in Private Equity International's PEI 300 ranking among the world's largest private equity firms.
+In June 2024, it ranked sixth in Private Equity Internationals PEI 300 ranking among the world's largest private equity firms.

 Founded in 1987 in Washington, D.C., the company has nearly 2,200 employees in 28 offices on four continents as of December 2023.
 On May 3, 2012, Carlyle completed a million initial public offering and began trading on the NASDAQ stock exchange.